gchq/stroom-docs/content/en/docs/HOWTOs/EventFeeds/TranslationHowTo.md

 This is only required if source data is not already within an XML document.
 There are various standard parsers available (although not all may be available on a default stroom build) to cover the majority of standard source formats such as CSV, TSV, CSV with header row and XML fragments.

-The language used within the parser is defined within an XML schema located at “XML Schemas / data-splitter / data-splitter v3.0” within the tree browser.
+The language used within the parser is defined within an XML schema located at `XML Schemas / data-splitter / data-splitter v3.0` within the tree browser.
 The language can be quite complex so if non-standard format logs are being parsed, it may be worth speaking to your stroom sysadmin team to at least get an initial parser configured for your data.

 Stroom also has a built-in parser for JSON fragments.
-This can be set either by using the combinedParser and setting the “type” property to JSON or preferably by just using the jsonParser.
+This can be set either by using the _combinedParser_ and setting the `type` property to JSON or preferably by just using the _jsonParser_.

 The parser has several minor limitations.
 The most significant is that it’s unable to deal with records that are interleaved.